 The Ghost Festival (Baan Don Sart Duen Sib) is a southern traditional festival for Buddhists to make merit in remembrance of loved ones who passed away, and our local heroes who sacrificed their life to protect, enrich and improve our community.
-Over 30 Laguna Phuket associates participated in this event at Baan Don temple on 13 September 2017 and Baht 20,000 was given to the temple for their ongoing public services.
-More than 400 packs of Ghost Festival's delicacy were given to participants.
+Over 80 Laguna Phuket associates participated in this event at Baan Don temple on 2 October 2018 and Baht 20,000 was given to the temple for their ongoing public services.